cap-js/docs/node.js/cds-i18n.md

 ### Generic Errors

 You can provide localized error messages for a [growing number of runtime errors](#list-of-generic-texts).
 To do so, they simply need to provide `messages_<locale>.properties` files into one of the valid, model-unrelated text bundles folders.
-That is, as these texts aren’t model related, the properties files are only searched for in the folders listed in `cds.env.i18n.folders` and not next to any model.
+That is, as these texts aren't model related, the properties files are only searched for in the folders listed in `cds.env.i18n.folders` and not next to any model.
 The first matching file is used.
 See [Where to Place Text Bundles?](../guides/i18n#where-to-place-text-bundles) for more details.

 Example: